osteele/creative-coding.book/README.md

-# Overview
+# Creative Coding Course Notes

-Course notes for the Spring 2020 NYU Shanghai Creative Coding class.
+This is build with [gatsby-gitbook-starter](https://github.com/hasura/gatsby-gitbook-starter).